 - DTA will check your number with Social Security, so it is important to give DTA the correct number.
 If you are not sure, ask Social Security to check.
 You can get TAFDC while Social Security is checking.

-- If you are a non-citizen who meets TAFDC or SNAP (food stamp) non-citizen requirements but you are not eligible for a regular SSN, Social Security must issue you a non-work SSN.
-This may apply to a battered non-citizens who has applied for legal status as a victim of domestic violence.
-See What are the special non-citizen eligibility rules for battered immigrants and their families?.
+- If you are a noncitizen who meets TAFDC or SNAP (food stamp) noncitizen requirements but you are not eligible for a regular SSN, Social Security must issue you a non-work SSN.
+This may apply to a battered noncitizen who has applied for legal status as a victim of domestic violence or to certain Cuban-Haitian entrants.
+See What if you are not a citizen? and What are the special noncitizen eligibility rules for battered immigrants and their families?
 To get a non-work SSN you will need a letter from DTA saying you otherwise qualify for a benefit.

-- If you are a domestic violence survivor (citizen or non-citizen) who is concerned about safety, you can request that DTA not use your SSN.
-See F.O.
-Memo 2005-42 (Sept.
+- If you are a domestic violence survivor (citizen or noncitizen) who is concerned about safety, you can request that DTA not use your SSN.
+See DTA Field Operations Memo 2005-42 (Sept.
 8, 2005).